karmaresearch/vlog/README.md

 make
 ```

-The only library VLog depends on is zlib, which is usually present by default.
+External libraries should be automatically downloaded and installed in the same directory.
+The only library that should be already installed is zlib, which is necessary to read gzip files.
+This library is usually already present by default.

 To enable the web-interface, you need to use the -DWEBINTERFACE=1 option to cmake.